 Essentially, you are funding all of the non-human traffic to your online channels – a cost that will never yield any real consumer engagement, sales, or leads.

 The costs do not stop there either.
-Conventional solutions are costly to install and maintain, and they usually demand people or services to monitor them, furthering the expense.
+Traditional anti-bot solutions are costly to install and maintain.
+They need constant management, requiring either dedicated in-house resources or costly professional services charged by the solution provider, furthering the expense.

 Bad bots can be detrimental to your conversion rates